dell-cloud-marketplace/docker-joomla/README.md

 * Password: *The joomla password read from the logs.*
 * Database Name: **joomla**

-Click on "Next" to proceed to the next step which will take you to the ```Overview" tab```.
+Click on "**Next**" to proceed to the next step which will take you to the ```Overview``` tab.
 Select your preferred sample data and review the configuration set.
-Once reviewed you can complete the configuration by clicking on ëInstallí.
-On completion of installation you are requested to remove the installation folder by clicking ìRemove installation folderî, this is a security feature and without this you are not able to proceed further.
+Once reviewed you can complete the configuration by clicking on ‚Äò**Install**‚Äô.
+On completion of installation you are requested to remove the installation folder by clicking ‚Äú**Remove installation folder**‚Äù, this is a security feature and without this you are not able to proceed further.

-Next click on ìSiteî or ìAdministratorî to redirect you to the newly created Joomla content management system.
+Next click on ‚Äú**Site**‚Äù or ‚Äú**Administrator**‚Äù to redirect you to the newly created Joomla content management system.

 ### Getting Started